2011 European Grand Prix: Post-race

 After the race both McLaren drivers told the media that there was work to be done, particularly improvements in the aerodynamics of their car.

-The European Grand Prix had the most classified finishers (24) beating the record set in the 2011 Chinese Grand Prix.
+The European Grand Prix had the most classified finishers (24) beating the record set in the 2011 Chinese Grand Prix, which ended with only one retirement.
 The Grand Prix is notable as it was only the fourth World Championship Grand Prix where there were no retirements, the others being the 1961 Dutch Grand Prix (fifteen starters), the 2005 United States Grand Prix (six starters) and the 2005 Italian Grand Prix (twenty starters).
+HRT driver Narain Karthikeyan finished the race in last place and recorded the lowest finishing position in Formula One history, having already earned the distinction previously in the season with his 23rd position finish in the aforementioned Chinese Grand Prix.

 The track was criticised by former Formula One driver Martin Brundle after the race, claiming its nature makes it difficult for drivers to overtake making the race boring.
 Former Formula One commentator Murray Walker claimed "the race was the least eventful race of an action packed season".